Decker School of Nursing Undergraduate Student Handbook

 The appropriate graduation honors are indicated on the diploma and on the final transcript.

-Students in the Decker School are required to take the last 7 1/2 courses (30 credits) toward the degree at Binghamton.
-Students who wish to transfer any part of the last 30 credits must petition the Educational Policies Committee for an exception to this policy (See Petitioning for Exceptions to Policies and Requirements).
+Students in the Decker School are required to take the last 7.5 courses (30 credits) toward the degree at Binghamton.
+Students who wish to transfer any part of the last 30 credits must petition the Educational Policies Committee for an exception to this policy (see Petitioning for Exceptions to Policies and Requirements).

-Options for credit by examination for general education and prerequisite science courses include the College Level Examination Program (CLEP) and Excelsior College Examinations (ECE).
+Options for credit by examination for General Education and prerequisite science courses include the College Level Examination Program (CLEP) and Excelsior College Examinations (ECE).
 CLEP and ECE scores must meet guidelines established by Binghamton.
-To learn more about this method of receiving credit, contact the Student Services Office or the Undergraduate Program Office in the Decker School.
+To learn more about this method of receiving credit, contact the Academic Advising and Student Services Office or the Undergraduate Program Office in the Decker School.

-Students who wish to transfer to another Binghamton University school may apply by completing an Intra-University transfer application obtained from the Admissions Office or by going online to the Admissions web site at http://admissions.binghamton.edu.
+Students who wish to transfer to another Binghamton University school may apply by completing an Intra-University Transfer (IUT) application obtained from the Undergraduate Admissions Office.
+Download the application or learn more about IUTs.
 Students are expected to remain in DSON for a minimum of two semesters.
-Students should notify the Student Services Office in writing if they plan to transfer from DSON to another school within the University.
+Students should notify the DSON Academic Advising and Student Services Office in writing if they plan to transfer from DSON to another school within the University.

-DSON has no limit on the number of transfer credits allowed given coursework is completed
+DSON has no limit on the number of transfer credits allowed, as long as coursework

-with a grade of C- or better.
-Transfer credits include 20 credits of nursing coursework
+is completed with a grade of C- or better.
+Transfer credits include 20 credits of nursing coursework to meet upper-division

-to meet upper division nursing course requirements for students that are licensed
+nursing course requirements for students who are licensed graduates of associate degree

-graduates of Associate Degree programs in nursing.
-An additional 32 credits of nursing
+programs in nursing.
+An additional 32 credits of nursing coursework is required and

 Registered nurse students graduating from hospital diploma programs may earn up to 24 credits for prior nursing knowledge through Regents College Examinations.
 Registered nurse students with associate degrees in nursing from out-of-state community colleges will have nursing transfer credit evaluated on an individual basis.